coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

 Before clean/build/load/flash, ensure that the bash environment is setup by doing the below:

-1. Ensure that QORC-SDK is initialized and ready (to use :code:`JLinkExe` or :code:`OpenOCD` for loading, :code:`qfprog` for flashing):
+1. Ensure that QORC-SDK is initialized and ready:

    ::